mieubrisse/personal-writing/mr-magics-specious-thesis/post.md

 So if you want a more positive result, make a more positive choice.
 If you'd like not to go back to lock-up, you might want to reconsider telling the judge to kiss your ass.

-Or at least say "please".
+Or at least say, "please".

 <!--
 Tedi notes: